markparserov/Data-Search-Agent/README.md

 ### Option 1: Use the hosted app

-The Data Search Agent is already deployed as a Streamlit app on Hugging Face Spaces:
+The Data Search Agent is deployed as a Streamlit app on Hugging Face Spaces:

 - **App:** https://huggingface.co/spaces/markparserov/Data-Search-Agent

-If you just want to try the system, you don’t need any local setup.
+If you only need to run the system, local setup is unnecessary.
+Download an Excel file `technology.xlsx` from this repo, upload it, start the pipeline, and download the completed file once processing finishes.

 ---